Menu

 M-x serial-terminal

-See http://www.gnu.org/software/emacs/manual/html_node/emacs/Serial-Terminal.html
+See https://www.gnu.org/software/emacs/manual/html_node/emacs/Serial-Terminal.html

 Searching in Files